 How to Remove a Tick from your Pet

-As well as using tweezers, there are some good products on the market designed specifically for safe tick removal.
+There are some good products on the market designed specifically for safe tick removal.
 Ask your vet for further details on which one would be best for you and your pet.

 Once a tick is removed, it needs to be placed in a safe container, so do have one to hand.
 Throwing it in the bin or outside doesn’t necessarily get rid of it permanently, so it’s a good idea to keep hold of it for a while in case your pet becomes ill from the bite.
 If this happens, take the tick to the vet, who may be able to test for diseases.